 Needless to say, home-field edge undeniably carries the most weight when the hosts field a quality, healthy team.
 As is the case with many late-season games, injuries are a pivotal factor when considering a bet on the contest.
 Key absences can derail even the most formidable of home-field advantages, especially on a short week.

-- Point spreads are a different story, with the Lions actually outperforming Dallas in that category over the last decade-plus.
-While the Lions are 6-6 ATS over their last 12 Thanksgiving Day games, the Cowboys are a paltry 2-10 ATS on the holiday over that same span.
+- As for Thanksgiving NFL spreads, the Lions are actually outperforming Dallas in that category over the last decade-plus.
+While the Lions are 7-6 ATS over their last 13 Thanksgiving Day games, the Cowboys are a paltry 2-11 ATS on the holiday over that same span.

 History of Thanksgiving Day football